jedi-academy/learn-2420/data/labs/lab00.md

 ##Lab Exercise (pulling it together)

-Complete the lab exercise, 1.7 in your student guide.
+Complete the lab exercise, "1.7" *Accessing the Command Line*, in your student guide.

 1. Log into your CentOS graphical login screen as "student".
 2. Open a terminal window that will provide a bash prompt.